moziada/StatisticalCharts/README.md

 # Reading and Interpreting Statistical Chart
 on this project i tried to extract accurate statical information from Bar and Pie chart images using MATLAB.
-Given an image that contains a statistical chart and the color of each category (i.e. legend), the program extracts statistical information in a textual from and plot it back on the source image.
+Given an image that contains a pie or bar chart and the color of each category (i.e. legend), the program extracts statistical information in a textual from and plot it back on the source image.

 ## Functions Structure
 <p align='center'>